aneilmac/lean4TheWin/src/lists.md

 be able to evaluate `[]`.
 After all, an empty list is just an empty list, right?

-Yes!
-And in theorem proving, we likely could get away with this, but `#eval` requires a type to be _computable_.
 In Lean, not all types are computable, and Lean needs proof that the contents of a list _can_ be evaluated, even when the list is empty!
 ~~~